jjvanzon/JJs-Reference-Architecture/practices-and-principles.md

 ### Trade-Offs

 Every technique in software development has pros and cons.
-It is the job of the software designer to weigh off all the pros and cons of every possible design choice and come up with a balance best suited to the situations, that will make us run into the least problems in the future.
+It is the job of the software designer to weigh off pros and cons of different design choices and come up with a balance best suited to the situations, that will make us run into the least problems in the future.

 A striking example is the principle of generalization which is good, and the principle of low coupling which is good.